ZetCode

 Source

-Dart HttpClient - documentation
+Dart HttpClient Documentation

 Author

-My name is Jan Bodnar and I am a passionate programmer with many years of programming experience.
+My name is Jan Bodnar, and I am a passionate programmer with extensive programming experience.
 I have been writing programming articles since 2007.
-So far, I have written over 1400 articles and 8 e-books.
-I have over eight years of experience in teaching programming.
+To date, I have authored over 1,400 articles and 8 e-books.
+I possess more than ten years of experience in teaching programming.

 List all Dart tutorials.